 What's Different Across the Regions?

 From the data we see that the South is the region with the highest inclusion of air conditioning in homes, both new and old.
-By 1975, over 70% of homes had air conditioning present in the Southern region of the country, and from 2004 until present day, air conditioning has been installed in 99-100% of homes.
+By 1993, 97% of new single-family homes had air conditioning present in the Southern region of the country, and from 2004 until the present day, air conditioning has been installed in 99-100% of homes.
 This is understandable considering the climate in the South is often hot, sunny, and humid.
 The introduction and growth of air conditioning in this region has even helped grow the economy as businesses that once had to close during summer months can now remain open year-round.

-In stark contrast to the South, the Northeast had only 13% of homes with air conditioning in 1975 and still falling shy of the 90% mark in the present day (the last census indicates an 89% AC rate).
-Unlike the South, where the climate dictates the need for AC, the climate in the Northeast region is a bit more temperate.
+In stark contrast to the South, the West and Northeast, had only 50% and 53% of homes with air conditioning in 1993 and have steadily risen to slightly over 90% today. (the last census indicates a 93% AC rate).
+Unlike the South, where the climate dictates the need for AC, the climate in the Northeast and some parts of the West region is a bit more temperate.
 Each year, the Northeast region experiences cold winters and comfortable springs and autumns.
 Summers can be hot, but not nearly as hot as those in the South.
 July is the hottest month with the average temperature at 69 degrees Fahrenheit.
 Of course, there are some hotter days interspersed where temperatures, especially in the southern part of the region, can reach into the 90s, but in general, these heat waves do not last long and cooler, more comfortable conditions often return.

-In 1975 the West and Midwest had rates 29% and 35% respectively.
-By 2003, the Midwest had surpassed the 90% mark (with 92%) and is currently holding at 97%; however, the West lags behind at only 86% per the latest census.
+In 1993 the Mideast had a rate of 78%.
+By 2003, the Midwest had surpassed the 90% mark (with 92%) and is currently holding at 95%, which is less than in 2021 (97%).
 Landlocked or desert-climate communities may not fare as well and require air conditioning to survive.
-Due to the vast geographic differences across the West, it may be that some areas simply don’t need or want air conditioning, thus keeping the rate lower than other areas of the country.
+Due to the vast geographic differences across the West, it may be that some areas simply don't need or want air conditioning, thus keeping the rate lower than other areas of the country.

 Pros and Cons of AC For Homeowners